architolk/vocoder/README.md

 For the low- and high- pass filters, we also need a two step filter, to get the required -24db.
 The topologies below are only for one step each!

+(to find out: multiple feedback low- & high-pass filters vs Sallen-Key low- & high-pass filters).

 ## filters

 ### Low pass

-A multiple feedback low-pass filter:
+A Sallen-Key low-pass filter:

 ![](lowpass.png)